-From the Farm to the Bay
+From Farms to Watersheds to the Chesapeake Bay

 Penn State’s Agriculture and Environment Center—joined by faculty and staff from across the University, including the Institute for Sustainable Agricultural, Food, and Environmental Science (SAFES)—is leading the crusade to reduce pollutants in Pennsylvania’s watersheds impacting the Chesapeake Bay.

 The Chesapeake Bay is the largest estuary in the United States, and Pennsylvania plays a big part in the restoration of this crucial resource—about half of the state drains to the bay, and the Susquehanna River is its largest tributary, providing about 50 percent of its fresh water.

 Significant sources of water pollution are excess nutrients and sediment runoff from urban landscapes and agricultural operations, explains Matt Royer, director of the Agriculture and Environment Center.
 Royer is also an environmental attorney and founder of the Tri-County Conewago Creek Association, a group dedicated to restoring the 53-square mile Conewago Creek watershed in Dauphin, Lebanon, and Lancaster counties.
 Excess nutrients encourage the growth of algae that robs water of oxygen, making it unlivable for aquatic life.
 Sediment coats streambeds, smothering the vegetation and insects fish need for habitat and food.